 Summer School 2014

-Heterogeneous networks of sensors and unmanned vehicles open avenues for a class of novel applications.
-Tasks ranging from environmental monitoring to user support within emergency-response scenarios require fundamental and multidisciplinary research, typically spanning Computer Science, Electrical Engineering, and Mechanical Engineering topics in robotics, control, communication, and middleware.
+Heterogeneous networks of sensors and robotic vehicles open avenues for a class of novel applications.
+Tasks ranging from environmental monitoring to user support within emergency-response scenarios require fundamental and multidisciplinary research, typically spanning computer science, electrical engineering, and mechanical engineering topics in robotics, control, communication, and middleware.

-The first two summer schools of this series concentrated on research problems within these different domains, the focus of the third summer school was on the combination of all involved areas in the context of real-world scenarios.
-This fourth summer school is devoted to the application to Emergency Response Scenarios.
-This is tackled by an array of devices ranging from inexpensive, tiny, low power sensor nodes, through unmanned autonomous vehicles to resource rich and powerful command stations.
-Such a heterogeneity in communication mechanisms, processing capabilities, and inherent mobility of the different devices constitutes a so-called Mixed-Mode Environment.
+While the first two summer schools of this series concentrated on research problems within these different domains, the focus of the third summer school was on the combination of all involved areas in the context of real-world scenarios.
+This fourth summer school is now devoted to the application to emergency response scenarios.
+This is tackled by an array of devices ranging from inexpensive, tiny, low power sensor nodes, through high-end data gathering visual sensors and unmanned autonomous vehicles to resource rich and powerful command stations.
+Such a heterogeneity in communication mechanisms, processing and capabilities, and inherent mobility of the different devices constitutes a so-called mixed-mode environment.

-This international summer school surveys research areas in the domain of Mixed-Mode Environments and targets to identify novel opportunities and research directions.
-The lectures will be held by renowned speakers from academia and industry.
+This international summer school surveys research areas in the domain of mixed-mode environments and their application for emergency response.
+It also targets to identify novel opportunities and research directions.

 The registration fee includes accommodation at Castle Ebernburg, all meals (breakfast, lunch, dinner, coffee breaks), several social events and all study materials.

 For instruction how to apply visit the application section at the summer school webpage: